tommasorigon/logisticVB/vb_logistic_tutorial.md

 This document aim to reproduce the simulation study of the paper [Durante and Rigon (2017). *Conditionally conjugate variational Bayes in logistic models*](https://arxiv.org/abs/1711.06999).
-The core functions of our implementations are made available in the file [`functions.R`](https://github.com/tommasorigon/logisticVB/blob/master/logistic.R), which can be downloaded from this repository.
+The core functions of our implementations are made available in the R file [`functions.R`](https://github.com/tommasorigon/logisticVB/blob/master/logistic.R), which can be downloaded from this repository.

 All the analyses are performed with a **MacBook Air (OS X Sierra, version 10.13.6)**, using a R version **3.5.0**.